 Tents 'n' tech

-If you can't face the day without a java jolt, then consider investing in Wacaco Minipresso GR.
-It's the perfect coffee maker for camping as it can rustle you up a shot of espresso without requiring any kind of electricity or batteries, thanks to its pump-action design.
+If you can't face the day without a java jolt, consider investing in Wacaco Minipresso GR.
+It's the perfect coffee maker for camping as it can rustle you up a shot of espresso without requiring any electricity or batteries, thanks to its pump-action design.